RJHFMSTR/THORIN/README.md

 ## Citation

-If you use the THORIN in your research work, please cite the following papers:
+If you use THORIN in your research work, please cite the following papers:

 [Hofmeister, R.J. et al. Parent-of-Origin inference for biobanks.
 Nature Communication 2022. https://doi.org/10.1038/s41467-022-34383-6](https://www.nature.com/articles/s41467-022-34383-6)